FAQ

 Category of Query Email address for Correspondence

-For all general queries including but not limited to non-receipt of distribution, form 64B, TDS certificates etc. support.indiagrid@kfintech.com
+For all general queries including but not limited to non-receipt of distribution, form 77(earlier form 64B), TDS certificates etc. support.indigrid@kfintech.com

 For queries related to IndiGrid’s business, strategy, growth plans etc. Investor.relations@indigrid.com